rdyar/tdfc/_odds-and-ends/spinach-tart.md

 Allow to cool a little before cutting.

 Serves 4
 This recipe is flexible!
-I used 1 ½ sheets of pastry and 2 pkgs of spinach to serve 6.
+Mom uses 1 ½ sheets of pastry and 2 pkgs of spinach to serve 6.

 New 9/2021